 It is important for Providers to ensure Molina has accurate practice and business information.
 Accurate information allows us to better support and serve our Members and Provider Network.

-Maintaining an accurate and current Provider Directory is a State and Federal regulatory requirement, as well as an NCQA required element.
+Maintaining an accurate and current Provider Directory is a state and federal regulatory requirement, as well as a National Committee for Quality Assurance (NCQA) required element.

 Invalid information can negatively impact Member access to care, Member/PCP assignments and referrals.
 Additionally, current information is critical for timely and accurate Claims processing.

-Providers must validate the Provider information on file with Molina at least once every ninety (90) days for correctness and completeness.
+Providers must validate their Provider information on file with Molina at least once every 90 days for correctness and completeness.

 Failure to do so may result in your REMOVAL from the Marketplace Provider directory.
 Provider information that must be validated includes, but is not limited to:

 - Provider or practice name

 - Location(s)/Address

 - Specialty(ies)

-- Telephone number, fax number, and email
+- Telephone number, fax number and email

 - Digital contact information

 - Whether your practice is open to new patients (PCPs only)

 - Tax ID and/or National Provider Identifier (NPI)